Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Defending against Inference Attacks in FL

 The main task is gender classification, and the inference task is over race.
 We measure the aggregated model accuracy with and without DP.
 As done for membership inference, we want to first find a privacy budget that provides reasonable utility and then apply the attack.
 To evaluate the performance of the attack, we use the Area Under the Curve (AUC).

-\descr{LDP and CDP.} Table~\ref{lfwmodelaccuracy} reports utility, with and without DP, in terms of the main task's accuracy.
-For LDP, setting $\epsilon=10.7$ ($\delta=10^{-5}$) does make the aggregated model converge, unlike what suggested in~\cite{melis2019exploiting}.
+\descr{LDP and CDP.} For LDP, setting $\epsilon=10.7$ ($\delta=10^{-5}$) does make the aggregated model converge, unlike what suggested in~\cite{melis2019exploiting}.
 On the other hand, for CDP, we start from $\epsilon=4.7$ ($\delta=10^{-5}$) and increase it until we see the model converges, which happens at $\epsilon=8.1$.
+However, neither successfully defends against the attack with these privacy budgets, as AUC does not significantly change compared to running the attack without any defenses.
+It is worth mentioning that we do not consider Weak DP against the attack: because CDP ($\epsilon=8.1$) does not defend against the attack, it is obvious that Weak DP, which has a much higher privacy budget, will not either.

-Table~\ref{lfwattackaccuracy} report the results of our experiments for both LDP and CDP.
-Neither successfully defends against the attack with these privacy budgets, as AUC does not significantly change compared to running the attack without any defenses.
-It is worth mentioning that we do not consider weak DP against the attack: because CDP ($\epsilon=8.1$) does not defend against the attack, it is obvious that weak DP, which has a much higher privacy budget, will not either.
+For completeness, in Appendix~\ref{sec:propertyinferenceattack}, we include tables reporting {\em utility}, with and without DP, in terms of the main task's accuracy (Table~\ref{lfwmodelaccuracy}) as well as {\em privacy}, in terms of accuracy of the property inference attack (Table~\ref{lfwattackaccuracy}).